 Ballot data that has been put into contest order for a particular precinct or precinct split and considers a particular set of voter situations.
-Voter situations include party affiliation (for closed primaries), and age of the voter (in states that permit 17-year-olds to vote in primary elections), among others.
+Voter situations include party affiliation that has been put into contest order for a particular precinet and considers a particular set of voter situations.
+Voter situations include party affiliation (for closed primaries), and age of the voter (in states that permit 17 year olds to vote in primary elections), among others.